brianleroux/wtfjs/src/md/2010-02-12-function-context-fun.md

 </code>

 - Thanks to [@tobeytailor](http://twitter.com/tobeytailor) for pointing out this beauty.
-- Updated: it throws error when execute code in Chrome 49
+- Updated: an error is thrown when the code is executed in Chrome 49